Karan-8418-Dev/gas-utility-customer-service/README.md

 Manage profiles and upload documents

 For Support:
-Manage and update tickets
+Manage and update Status Of Request
-Assign staff and track status
 Add comments and resolve requests

 User Management:
-Secure login and password recovery
+Secure login
 Role-based access